The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 For multivariate polynomials, it’s a little more complicated:

-<- as.function(mp("x^2 - y^2"))
+f <- as.function(mp("x^2 - y^2"))

-f # f(.) with . = (x, y)
+# f(.) with . = (x, y)

-<- seq(-2.5, 2.5, .1)
+s <- seq(-2.5, 2.5, .1)

-s <- expand.grid(x = s, y = s)
+df <- expand.grid(x = s, y = s)

-df $f <- apply(df, 1, f)
+df$f <- apply(df, 1, f)

-dfqplot(x, y, data = df, geom = "raster", fill = f)
+qplot(x, y, data = df, geom = "raster", fill = f)

 Using tidyverse-style coding